Stay in touch

-2. What’s my outlook?
+2. What’s my prognosis?

 3. Newly diagnosed or worried about a symptom?

-7. How to manage the symptoms of secondary breast cancer in the brain
+5. Managing symptoms of secondary breast cancer in the brain

 Life expectancy is difficult to predict as each person’s case is different and no two cancers are the same.

 In the days or weeks after a diagnosis of secondary breast cancer, you may feel in turmoil and find it hard to think clearly.